sursorot/maya-cad-v1.0/README.md

-# Geometry OS [Project Maya]
+# Geometry OS

-Geometry OS is a web-based CAD and floor plan design workspace built with React, TypeScript, Vite, and Konva.
+Geometry OS of Project Maya is a web-based CAD and floor plan design workspace built with React, TypeScript, Vite, and Konva.
 It focuses on fast canvas-based drawing, precise geometry editing, and a deployable browser experience.

 ## Features